Statistics at a Glance

-Based on data from SEER 18 2008-2014.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
 Gray figures represent those who have died from chronic lymphocytic leukemia/small lymphocytic lymphoma.
 Green figures represent those who have survived 5 years or more.

 Who Gets This Cancer?

-The number of new cases of chronic lymphocytic leukemia/small lymphocytic lymphoma was 4.3 per 100,000 men and women per year based on 2011-2015 cases.
+The rate of new cases of chronic lymphocytic leukemia/small lymphocytic lymphoma was 4.4 per 100,000 men and women per year based on 2016–2020 cases, age-adjusted.

 |Age Range||Percent of New Cases|